GLOBAL MARKETS-Stocks, dollar stumble ahead of Fed, BOJ meetings

 The jittery mood sent investors back into government bonds, having largely shunned them for the last couple of weeks.

-As well as the big central bank meetings this week, there is a blizzard of multinational company earnings and A-list macro data including both U.S. and euro zone Q1 GDP.

-In Asia overnight, Chinese shares had continued a recent poor run as the blue-chip CSI300 index and Shanghai Composite Index slipped 0.5 and 0.6 percent respectively.
+In Asia overnight, Chinese shares had continued their recent poor run as the blue-chip CSI300 index and Shanghai Composite Index slipped 0.5 and 0.6 percent respectively.

 Japan's Nikkei ended down 0.8 percent as the yen pulled off its lows.
-MSCI's benchmark 23-country emerging market index dropped roughly the same in its second consecutive session of falls.
+MSCI's benchmark 23-country emerging market index dropped roughly the same as it saw its second consecutive session of falls.

 Japan's central bank on Thursday is likely to cut its price forecasts and debate whether a strong yen, weak global demand and soft consumption have hurt inflation expectations enough to warrant another hit of stimulus.

-Among commodities, oil prices slipped after notching their third straight week of gains following a pick-up up in market sentiment and signs a persistent global supply glut may be easing.
+Among commodities, crude oil prices slipped after rising on Friday and notching their third straight week of gains as market sentiment turned more upbeat amid signs a persistent global supply glut may be easing.

-Industrial metals also sagged after Shanghai aluminium futures hit their highest level in nearly 10 months overnight, while gold ticked higher on its reputation as a safe port in unsettled markets.
+Shanghai aluminium futures jumped to their highest level in nearly 10 months amid optimism about a demand pick-up up in China, while gold ticked higher as the dollar receded.
+(Additional reporting by Lisa Twaronite)

+* Files for offering up to 3,000 shares of co's series a-1 convertible preferred stock - sec filing

+* Evans Bancorp, Inc announces pricing of public offering of 400,000 shares of common stock